-Like other wearables we've seen arrive this year, the Garmin Vivoactive 3 is trying to be more than just a fitness watch.
+Like many other wearables we've seen arrive this year, the Garmin Vivoactive 3 is trying to be more than just a fitness watch.
 Fitbit is the best example of this, having fully shifted to the smartwatch category with the Ionic.
-Apple went the other way, beginning as a smartwatch that's edged more and more into fitness since.
+Apple went the other way, beginning as a smartwatch that's since edged more and more into fitness.

 Garmin has always been a top name in sports and fitness, so much so that it managed to squeeze TomTom out.
-But with the Vivoactive 3, Garmin is pushing harder to make this a watch you'll wear all day, which means a new, better design that's a world away from the Garmin Vivoactive HR, and things like its new mobile payment platform Garmin Pay.
+But with the Vivoactive 3, Garmin is pushing harder to make this a watch you'll wear all day, every day, which means a new, better design that's a world away from the Garmin Vivoactive HR, and features like its new mobile payment platform Garmin Pay.

 We've already established it looks better than the blocky Garmin Vivoactive HR, but is it better in other ways too?
 Here's the skinny.

 With such a huge leap in design quality, the Vivoactive 3 one-upped the HR before I'd even switched it on.
 The unsightly rectangle has been replaced by a circular face, while keeping the size contained at just a smidge over 43mm.
 That makes it 1mm larger than the Fenix 5S, the smallest of the Fenix line, but a good deal more petite than the flagship Fenix 5 and, of course, the behemoth that is the Fenix 5X.
 It weighs just 43 grams too, a fraction less than the Fitbit Ionic, another watch it's going head-to-head with.